Port of Immingham: Background

-From the mid 19th century onwards the Manchester, Sheffield & Lincolnshire Railway developed the Port of Grimsby into a modern outlet for its rail system onto the east coast of England.
+From the mid 19th century onwards the Manchester, Sheffield and Lincolnshire Railway developed the Port of Grimsby into a modern outlet for its rail system onto the east coast of England.

 In 1874 a report was commissioned from Charles Liddell on alternatives to expansion at Grimsby – it recommended a new dock west of Grimsby at South Killingholme, preferable due to low land costs and proximity to the Humber Estuary's navigable channel.
-Liddel's scheme was not proceeded with at that time.
+Liddell's scheme was not proceeded with at that time.

 In 1900 the Humber Commercial Railway and Dock Company was formed with the aim of expanding the Grimsby Docks system – it sought powers from Parliament to build a new dock west adjacent of the Royal Dock, and north of Alexandra Dock, on the banks of the Humber; this development was passed as the Humber Commercial Railway and Dock Act 1901 (1 Edw.
 7. c. ccii).
-The Great Central Railway (GCR), owner of the Grimsby Docks was willing to back the scheme, but sought the advice of Sir John Wolfe Barry, who reported that the approach channel to the dock would have required extensive dredging; he later reported in favour of a scheme near Immingham, similar in location to that earlier proposed by Liddel.
+The Great Central Railway (GCR), owner of the Grimsby Docks was willing to back the scheme, but sought the advice of Sir John Wolfe Barry, who reported that the approach channel to the dock would have required extensive dredging; he later reported in favour of a scheme near Immingham, similar in location to that earlier proposed by Liddell.
 The GCR acquired land near their preferred dock, and informed the promoters of the scheme it was to withdraw its support, unless the scheme was changed to one better positioned on the Humber, near Stallingborough, nearer to a deep water channel;

 Plans were submitted to Parliament in 1902 for a dock near Immingham, but the bill was withdrawn due to conditions requiring the GCR to dredge the Humber shipping channels to undo any change thought to have been caused by the dock works.
 Under pressure from interested parties the Board of Trade commissioned an inspection of the channels, which reported that no serious negative change would be expected from the new dock works.
 A bill was re-submitted in 1903.
 Features of the scheme were: a new dock in the parish of Immingham with lock and entrance channel, with jetties on the east and west side; a railway with a junction north of the Great Central Railway's line at Ulceby station to the dock; and rights to dredge, divert streams (Immingham Haven), to raise funds, to make working arrangements with the Great Central Railway; and rights of compulsory purchase.
 The scheme was passed as the Humber Commercial Railway and Dock Act 1904 (4 Edw.
 7. c. lxxxv).
 The 1904 act was modified by subsequent acts, the Humber Commercial Railway and Dock Act 1908 (8 Edw.
 7. c. xlix), the Great Central Railway (Various Powers) Act 1909 (9 Edw.
 7. c. lxxxv), and the Humber Commercial Railway and Dock Act 1913 (3 & 4 Geo.
 5. c. xx), which extended the time for construction, allowed raising additional capital, and made minor changes to the original plans.
 The primary purpose of the dock was export of coal from Derbyshire and Yorkshire coalfields.